Getting Started with the ASP.NET MVC PDF Viewer control

-This guide shows how to integrate the ASP.NET MVC PDF Viewer into an ASP.NET MVC application using Visual Studio.
-A fully functional example project is available in the GitHub repository.
+This section explains how to integrate the ASP.NET MVC PDF Viewer into an ASP.NET MVC application using Visual Studio.

 Prerequisites